HaokaiYe/m6ACalibrateR_manuscript/README.md

 > The code implementation for cross validation can be found in `./code/cross_validation.R`.
 The resulting performances are stored in `./rds/cross_validation.rds`.

-### 5. m6ACali's Broad Applicability: Independent Datasets and Novel Techniques
+### 5. Broad Applicability on Independent Datasets and Novel Techniques

 *To evaluate the utility of m6ACali with novel antibody-based datasets, we deployed the model across 24 MeRIP-Seq and 25 single-base resolution samples.*